Sneaking It In

 "In the Platonic year [a period of approximately 26,000 regular years] the earth comes under the influence of a particular sign of the Zodiac every 2160 years.
 This period marks the duration of a cultural epoch ...
 The new age of Aries, the ram, began in 747 B.C. ...
 Abraham saw the ram, i.e. he looked forward to the new age; but the ram's horns were caught in a thicket.
 Horns are symbols for two centers in the head connected with clairvoyance.
 When the ram is sacrificed, it means that in the new era men will no longer have the faculty of clairvoyance." — COMMENTARY ON THE OLD TESTAMENT STORIES, p.
 35.

-◊ Steiner claimed that ancient people had natural clairvoyance: This is what allowed them to create "true" myths, fairy tales, and Old Testament stories.* But later people evolved to a condition in which clairvoyant powers have been lost.
+◊ Steiner claimed that ancient people had natural clairvoyance: This is what allowed them to create "true" myths, fairy tales, and Old Testament stories.* But over the course of time people evolved to a condition in which clairvoyant powers have been lost.
 Fortunately, however, Steiner himself developed "exact clairvoyance" to learn deep spiritual truths, such as the real meaning of the stories in the Bible.
 (So Steiner said, anyway — and so his followers believe.)

 ◊ In Waldorf belief, a "cultural epoch" is a period of human civilization, such as the Greco-Roman Age, lasting over two millennia.
 (There are also "great epochs" that are much longer.)
 As Wilkinson indicates, the stages of our evolution are closely connected to the astrological powers of the stars.
 Or so Anthroposophists believe.